Assyrians: 21st century

-After the 2003 Invasion of Iraq by US and its allies, the Coalition Provisional Authority disbanded the Iraqi military, security, and intelligence infrastructure of former President Saddam Hussein and began a process of "de-Baathification".
-This process became an object of controversy, cited by some critics as the biggest American mistake made in the immediate aftermath of the Invasion of Iraq, and as one of the main causes in the deteriorating security situation throughout Iraq.
+In the United States, Americans of Assyrian descent maintain a degree of cultural autonomy and recognition, notably through the naming of Chaldean Town in Wayne County, Michigan.
+In 2021, President Biden formally recognized the genocide perpetrated by the Ottomans against the Armenians, Assyrians, and Greeks.
+During the 2024 presidential election, both Donald Trump and Kamala Harris sought to engage the Assyrian electorate in swing states.
+Harris held discussions with members and leaders in the community, while following his electoral victory, Trump appointed an Assyrian to serve as his counselor.
+Active lobbies in the U.S. include: Assyrian American Political Advocacy Committee (AAPAC), Assyrian American National Federation (AANF), Assyrian American National Coalition (AANC), Assyrian Policy Institute.

 Social unrest and chaos resulted in the unprovoked persecution of Assyrians in Iraq mostly by Islamic extremists (both Shia and Sunni) and Kurdish nationalists (ex.
 Dohuk Riots of 2011 aimed at Assyrians & Yazidis).
 In places such as Dora, a neighborhood in southwestern Baghdad, the majority of its Assyrian population has either fled abroad or to northern Iraq, or has been murdered.
 Islamic resentment over the United States' occupation of Iraq, and incidents such as the Jyllands-Posten Muhammad cartoons and the Pope Benedict XVI Islam controversy, have resulted in Muslims attacking Assyrian communities.
 Since the start of the Iraq war, at least 46 churches and monasteries have been bombed.

 In recent years, the Assyrians in northern Iraq and northeast Syria have become the target of extreme unprovoked Islamic terrorism.
 As a result, Assyrians have taken up arms alongside other groups, such as the Kurds, Turcomans and Armenians, in response to unprovoked attacks by Al Qaeda, the Islamic State (ISIL), Nusra Front and other terrorist Islamic Fundamentalist groups.
 In 2014 Islamic terrorists of ISIL attacked Assyrian towns and villages in the Assyrian Homeland of northern Iraq, together with cities such as Mosul and Kirkuk which have large Assyrian populations.
 There have been reports of atrocities committed by ISIL terrorists since, including; beheadings, crucifixions, child murders, rape, forced conversions, ethnic cleansing, robbery, and extortion in the form of illegal taxes levied upon non-Muslims.
 Assyrians in Iraq have responded by forming armed militias to defend their territories.

-In response to the Islamic State's invasion of the Assyrian homeland in 2014, many Assyrian organizations also formed their own independent fighting forces to combat ISIL and potentially retake their "ancestral lands."
-These include the Nineveh Plain Protection Units, Dwekh Nawsha, and the Nineveh Plain Forces.
-The latter two of these militias were eventually disbanded.